 Oh, gee, what's happening?

-No, they did they they didn't take it away because it was property, it's because it was teaching a lesson that property ownership was bad.
+It's because it was teaching a lesson that property ownership was bad.

 Okay.

-Now, see, I I don't know what the parents of those kids, I don't know what the reaction to that was.
+Now, see, I don't know what the parents of those kids, I don't know what the reaction to that was.

 You nailed another problem, though, and that is parents who turn the raising of their kids over to the schools because they don't want to mess with it.

-Um respect for authority today, you know, let a teacher look wrong at a kid and the parents show up and they want to get the teacher fired, and how the hell can you do this and so forth?
+Today, let a teacher look wrong at a kid and the parents show up and they want to get the teacher fired.

-Or if get this, if the school says you have to come watch Gore's movie with your kid, or your kid might suffer grade degradation.
+Or if, get this, if the school says you have to come watch Gore's movie with your kid or your kid might suffer grade degradation.

-And the parent's grade degradation.
+And grade degradation.

-Well, grade consequences.
+Yeah, grade consequences.

 If you don't come watch this too, your kid may not get as good a grade in my class as otherwise the kid would.